openhab/org.openhab.binding.zwave/doc/benext/molite_0_0.md

 ### Parameter 2: Mode timeout

 Mode timeout
-The time used in mode 2 to turn the sensor off.
-This time will start running as soon as detection is seen.
+<p&gtThe time used in mode 2 to turn the sensor off.
+This time will start running as soon as detection is seen.</p&gt
 Values in the range 0 to 900 may be set.

 The manufacturer defined default value is ```900```.